 Use cases_

-An energy business leverages a real-time monitoring solution to monitor the power grid, analyze meter data for usage anomalies, and issue alerts for equipment failures or safety hazards at facilities.
+Energy and utilities: Monitor power grid status, analyze smart meter data for usage anomalies, and issue alerts for equipment failures or safety hazards at facilities.

 Code snippets